harrisonlab/Metabarcoding_projects/statistical analysis.md

 plot_ordination(obj,mynmds,color="condition",shape="location")
 ```

-plotOrd is a ggplot wrapper that does something similar to plot_ordination, but without the background and with axes on the same scale (it's not possible to change the axes on the plot_ordination figure, as the points have already been plotted)
+plotOrd is a ggplot wrapper that does something similar to the phyloseq plotting method, but without the background and with axes on the same scale.
+Needs modifying to give a bit more control.

 plotPCA is modified version of the DESeq2 version.